Chinedu Dike

 They're watching, waiting, stalking and avoiding detection,

-in the hope of an ambush with a brutal ferocity.
+in hope of an ambush with a brutal ferocity.

 Their bowie knives, and their gruesome machetes,